What is in this leaflet?

 How much to take

-For moderate to severe pain, two TRAMAL® capsules are usually required for the first dose, followed by one or two capsules every four to six hours as required.
+For more severe pain, two TRAMAL® capsules are usually required for the first dose, followed by one or two capsules every four to six hours as required.

 Patients over 75 years of age may require a lower daily dose.